-This off-timetable course has been created and dedicated to the acting students directly involved in Kitsilano Theatre's major productions.
-Theatre Company 10 involves acting on stage and film in the major school productions.
+This off-timetable course has been created and dedicated to the acting and technical film/theatre students directly involved in Kitsilano Theatre's major productions.
+Theatre Company 10 involves acting and the technical elements on stage and film in the major school productions.